EQEmu/eqemu-docs-v2/docs/akk-stack/operate/update.md

 make up
 ```

+This does not touch the database, the server directory, or any of the configuration files.
+It's a safe way to update the stack without losing any data.

 Keep in mind of new environment variables that may be added to the **.env** file via **.env.example**

 ### Updating Spire